-6. Negotiate Terms

 To me, buying a car is either a chess match, or it’s a war.
 Next to buying a house, purchasing a new car is one of the most important investments you will make in life.
 In fact, you may be paying off this car for the next four, five, or six years.

 Let the salespeople know up front that you’re not going to be taken for a ride.
 Do everything you can do to negotiate the car loan and knock the purchase price down.
 Start with a ridiculous number, and work backwards.
 If the salesperson gives you an offer that includes a monthly payment of a certain amount based on a 60-month loan, tell them you want the same payment with a 48-month loan.

 Enter the dealership with confidence, stick to your guns, and don’t feel bad about walking away from any offers.
 It might also be helpful to practice your negotiation strategies and tactics to prepare.

 7. Look at Both New and Used Cars

-In the past, buying a gently used car was the best way to save money when purchasing a vehicle.
-A big reason behind this logic is that new cars depreciate considerably the moment they are taken home from the dealership.
+Buying a gently used car is regarded by many as the best way to save money when purchasing a vehicle.
+The logic here is that new cars depreciate considerably the moment they are taken home from the dealership.

 8. Buy Based on Purchase Price, Not on Monthly Payments

 Car dealers are notorious for offering a very attractive monthly payment to potential buyers.
 Do not be misled.
 If this “wonderful” payment is attached to a 72-month loan, then it’s really not that attractive at all.

 Be sure to always negotiate based on the purchase price of the car, and not the monthly payment.
 Also make sure that you know the “full” purchase price of any car that you buy.
 There could be many extra, hidden costs factored into the price including various taxes, car preparation and delivery fees, and dealership costs that you won’t know about unless you ask.

-[EDITION 2]